Kretes111/To-do-list/README.md

 # To-do-list

-This is my first chrome extension, a Simple to do list, without Local Sorage yet.
+This is my first chrome extension, a Simple to do list

+To do:
+  -local storage